telerik/ajax-docs/api/server/Telerik.Web.UI.Diagram/Hover.md

 ###  Fill `String`

-Specifies the fill settings on hovering over the resizing handles.
-See the editable.resize configuration for an example.
+Defines the hover fill options of the shape connectors.

 ###  FillSettings `String`

-Specifies the fill settings on hovering over the resizing handles.
-See the editable.resize configuration for an example.
+Defines the hover fill options of the shape connectors.

+###  Stroke `String`

+Defines the hover stroke options of the shape connectors.

-###  StrokeSettings `Stroke`
+###  StrokeSettings `String`

-Specifies the stroke on hovering over the resizing handles.
-See the editable.resize configuration for an example.
+Defines the hover stroke options of the shape connectors.